rensimlab/rensimlab.github.io/README.md

 $ rsync -r --info=progress2 --info=name0 /expanse/lustre/scratch/melindac/temp_project/phx_256_ic1/RD1250.tar melindac@galaxyportal.sdsc.edu:/home/melindac/PHX256_IC1/
 ```

 If you are notified that the authenticity of host `galaxyportal.sdsc.edu` cannot be established, ignore this warning and enter `yes`.
 You will be prompted for your password and to verify a DUO push for MFA purposes.
 After this is completed, the transfer will begin.
-Keep in mind that speeds will be slower the more transfers you have running in parallel.

 <!--